 Nothing written below is financial advice.
-The below questions and answers are for general information only and should not be taken as constituting professional advice.
+The questions and answers below are for general information only and should not be taken as constituting professional advice.
 You should always do your own research when making any financial decisions.

 Hi Aussie Firebug,

 I’ve been listening to your podcasts for a while now, and I am looking into beginning a financial investment journey.
 To give you some context of my financial situation, I am 22 years old with about $80,000 in savings with a low cost of living.
 I do want to make the best use of these savings and that is why I am seeking out information about the world of finance from people like yourself.

 Most financial bloggers/investors that I have listened to say that it is inevitable that there will be a recession in my lifetime – with some even predicting that this will happen in the next 3-5 years.
 If it is almost certain that there will be a recession, wouldn’t it be best that I wait until the recession to start investing?
 In this instance, I would be able to buy shares/property cheaply and my money would go a lot further than if I was to buy those shares/property today.
 A lot of investors say that you should NOT try to time the market, but why not?

 *I answer this question in the podcast at (23:14)